jinxiang-liu/SSL-TIE/README.md

 - [Baidu Pan](https://pan.baidu.com/s/1tripjJWIK2Ed_zErCAU4pw) Extracting code:`bqip`

 ## Acknowledgement
-We thanks Honglie for providing some of the codes.
+We thanks Honglie@hche11 for providing some of the codes.

 We also thanks the authors for providing the datasets, please consider also citing the works.
   - VGGSound